takiwaki/RayleighTaylorInstability/RTBWHYD2D/README.md

     cd RayleighTaylorInstability/RTBWHYD2D/
     module load intel/2022
-    make Simulation.x
+    make build

 Then `Simulation.x`is made in this directory.
+You can know the command by `make help`.

 ### run
 Let's run the code.